 Patagonia Boys' Infurno Jacket

-An everyday, warm hooded jacket with a water-resistant, PU-coated shell; high-pile fleece (70% recycled) lines the body and lightweight 80-g Thermogreen® (90% recycled) insulates in the sleeves.
+An everyday, warm, hooded jacket with a water-resistant coated shell; high-pile fleece (70% recycled) lining in the body and lightweight 80-g Thermogreen® polyester (90% recycled) insulation in the sleeves.

-- Water- and wind-resistant nylon shell with a PU coating and DWR (durable water repellent) finish; body lined with warm ½"-pile fleece; sleeves with 80-g Thermogreen® (90% recycled) insulation stays warm even when wet
+- Water- and wind-resistant nylon shell with a water-resistant coating and DWR (durable water repellent) finish; body lined with warm ½”-pile fleece; sleeves with 80-g Thermogreen® polyester (90% recycled) insulation stay warm even when wet

-- Comfortable 3-panel hood construction for a secure fit
+- Comfortable, three-panel hood construction for a secure fit

-- 2-for-1 handwarmer pockets: patch on drop-in pocket with snap flap; side-entry handwarmer pocket; left-chest zippered pocket and center-front zipper with reflective webbing pulls
+- Two-for-one handwarmer pockets: patch on drop-in pocket with snap flap; side-entry handwarmer pocket; left-chest zippered pocket and center-front zipper with reflective webbing pulls

 - Hand-me-down ID label